-By Comrade Amber
+By Comrade Jihad

 If you know the name Mia Khalifa, it’s probably because you’ve seen it on popular porn sites.
 Ya little nasty!
 Actually, I’m joking about that nasty part, because in Black Hammer we truly believe that all colonized people are equal and that sex work is legitimate work.